Mo258456/alx-pre_course/README.md

-This is the first projcet that we're going to do using git and github and this is also a setup of my github repository
+Okay this is my updated repository for the project so let's try this shit